andrewcooke/pytyp/pytyp.rst

 The callback can recursively call ``_for_each()`` or ``_back­track()`` on any sub–specifications, allowing the entire data structure to be processed.

-Since the behaviour of the callback will usually depend on the type (otherwise, use Python's more efficient, built–in iteration mechanisms) ``callback`` is an ideal candidate for dyamic dispatch.
-See `Appendix:
-Further Details`_ for a detailed use case.

-The difference between the two routines is how they handle sum types (which have multiple possible types for a single value).
+The difference between the two methods is how they handle sum types (which have multiple possible types for a single value).

 For Each